TenderOwl/Frog/README.md

 If you want to provide localization for your language you may use [weblate project](https://hosted.weblate.org/projects/frog/default/) or [Poedit](https://poedit.net) to create translations.
 Source files listed in `po/POTFILES`.

+## Code of conduct

+Frog follows the GNOME project [Code of Conduct](https://gitlab.gnome.org/World/amberol/-/blob/main/code-of-conduct.md).
+All communications in project spaces are expected to follow it.

 # Contribution

 Any help is appreciated :)